TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 The Corsair HS80 RGB Wireless headline feature is the custom 50mm neodymium drivers and the Dolby Atmos sound, which is a peculiar audio format for experiencing better than usual surround sound (in this case, better-than-7.1-surround sound).
 This is also one of the most well-built gaming headsets out there with a comfy design.
 The battery life is fantastic at 19-hour-long.

 This is one premium gaming headset every serious PC gamer out there needs to check out.
-Other standout features include the Corsair’s iCUE software fully enabled customizable RGB lighting (excellent sound quality, but not as good as “actual” home theater Dolby Atmos) – one of the few compromises for audiophiles.
+Other standout features include Corsair’s iCUE software, and fully enabled customizable RGB lighting (excellent sound quality, but not as good as “actual” home theater Dolby Atmos)—one of the few compromises for audiophiles.

-This is easily one of the best headsets on the market now save for the microphone, although clear but quiet.
+This is easily one of the best headsets on the market now, save for the microphone, which is clear but quiet.

 Driver Type: Custom 50mm neodymium | Impedance: 32 Ohms @ 1 KHz | Frequency Response: 20 – 40,000 Hz | Microphone Type: Omnidirectional, flip-up | Cables: USB Type-C to Type-A (charging and audio) | Connectivity Options: 2.4 GHz USB Type-A dongle or USB-A cable | Weight: 0.8 pounds / 367g | Lighting: 1x RGB zone | Software: Corsair iCue, Dolby Access | Features: Dolby Atmos, 60-foot rang, 20 hour battery life

 One of the most versatile gaming headsets for 2023

 The SteelSeries Arctis 7X and 7P are awesome wireless headsets that improve on their predecessor, the SteelSeries Arctis 7, with an updated USB-C dongle and improved battery life.